mantono/jrn/README.md

 # jrn
-_jrn_ (short for journal) is a command line application for journal writing and not keeping, with emphasize being on simplicity.
+_jrn_ (short for journal) is a command line application for journal writing and note keeping, with emphasize being on simplicity.
 The barrier to creating new notes should always be as low as possible; simply write `jrn` in a terminal, and start writing in your favourite editor.